makersacademy/chitter-challenge/README.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

+## Areas for development
+- Username and email address are not unique
+  * Currently there can be two users with the same email address and same handle
+  * Need to spend some time researching how is best to do this in PSQL/Sinatra - could possibly adapt/use the `User.find` method that is already implemented
+- Peeps have the name of the maker and their user handle
+  * Many-to-many relationship so would need to create a join table for peeps that combines Peep IDs and User IDs
+- Advanced user story: tagging and sending emails to users
+- Better testing of edge cases (eg, someone tries to add a peep with an apostrophe)
+- I ran out of time a bit on this task so my application is very ugly - I would have liked to add some CSS.